Software load testing

-The term load testing is used in different ways in the professional software testing community.
+The term load testing or stress testing is used in different ways in the professional software testing community.
 Load testing generally refers to the practice of modeling the expected usage of a software program by simulating multiple users accessing the program concurrently.
 As such, this testing is most relevant for multi-user systems; often one built using a client/server model, such as web servers.
 However, other types of software systems can also be load tested.
 For example, a word processor or graphics editor can be forced to read an extremely large document; or a financial package can be forced to generate a report based on several years' worth of data.
 The most accurate load testing simulates actual use, as opposed to testing using theoretical or analytical modeling.

 Load testing lets you measure your website's quality of service (QOS) performance based on actual customer behavior.
 Nearly all the load testing tools and frameworks follow the classical load testing paradigm: when customers visit your website, a script recorder records the communication and then creates related interaction scripts.
 A load generator tries to replay the recorded scripts, which could possibly be modified with different test parameters before replay.
 In the replay procedure, both the hardware and software statistics will be monitored and collected by the conductor, these statistics include the CPU, memory, disk IO of the physical servers and the response time, the throughput of the system under test (SUT), etc. And at last, all these statistics will be analyzed and a load testing report will be generated.

 Load and performance testing analyzes software intended for a multi-user audience by subjecting the software to different numbers of virtual and live users while monitoring performance measurements under these different loads.
 Load and performance testing is usually conducted in a test environment identical to the production environment before the software system is permitted to go live.